haydengit/Tweaking/Privacy & Security Folder/README.md

 complexity, both in terms of politics and technology, cybersecurity is also one of the major challenges in the contemporary world.

-- Internet privacy: Internet privacy involves the right or mandate of personal privacy concerning the storing, repurposing, provision to third parties, and displaying of information pertaining to oneself via the internet.
+- [Privacy](https://en.wikipedia.org/wiki/Internet_privacy) : Internet privacy involves the right or
+ mandate of personal privacy concerning the storing, repurposing, provision to third parties, and displaying of information pertaining to oneself via the internet.
 Internet privacy is a subset of data privacy.